 - Smaller organisations can claim 90% funding to cover the costs of the whole programme

 - Increase in confidence and competence

-The programme includes the Google Squared and CIW qualifications, workshops and one-to-one coaching and covers the following topics:
+The programme includes CIW qualifications and one-to-one coaching, and covers the following topics:

 - The different social media tools and channels